Jacob Winchester: 1987–2011: Early life and career

-Winchester grew up in Florida, the child of a pharmacist and an artisan jewelry maker/environmental activist.
-He attended The University of Minnesota, Twin Cities, the University of Iceland, and Uppsala University in Sweden, before beginning his career in Chicago during the aftermath of the 2008 financial crisis while working for an organic tomato company in the middle of the night at a Logan Square warehouse as well as in the Art Institute of Chicago's gift shop.
+Winchester grew up in Florida, the child of an artisan jewelry maker/environmental activist and a pharmacist.
+He attended Flagler College, The University of Minnesota, Twin Cities, the University of Iceland, and Uppsala University in Sweden, before beginning his career in Chicago during the aftermath of the 2008 financial crisis while working for an organic tomato company in the middle of the night at a Logan Square warehouse as well as in the Art Institute of Chicago's gift shop.

 2012–2015: Manual Cinema and critical reception

-During this time, Winchester was tapped by composers Kyle Vegter and Ben Kauffman to help develop and revamp the original score and sound world for Manual Cinema's multi-disciplinary, feature-length work Lula del Ray.
-Composer Ben Kauffman temporarily relocated to New York City from Chicago for graduate school, and Winchester was recruited as Kauffman's replacement guitarist and multi-instrumentalist.
+During this time, Winchester was recruited by composers Kyle Vegter and Ben Kauffman to redevelop the original score and sound world for Manual Cinema's multi-disciplinary, feature-length work Lula del Ray.
+Composer Ben Kauffman temporarily relocated to New York City from Chicago for graduate school, and Winchester was tapped as Kauffman's replacement guitarist and multi-instrumentalist.

 While Winchester was employed at the Art Institute of Chicago gift shop, Manual Cinema undertook a residency at the Museum of Contemporary Art Chicago in which museum-goers were granted access to the development of the show Mementos Mori in the museum's Edlis Neelson Theatre.

 The show was funded in part by a 2015 Project Grant from The Jim Henson Foundation and developed in part by the MCA Stage New Works Initiative, the University of Chicago Theatre and Performance Studies Summer, Inc. Residency, the National Museum of Health and Medicine Chicago, and the Almanack Farms Arts Colony.

 Despite Winchester's contracted work as a sound designer and script consultant on Manual Cinema's Mementos Mori, and despite his work being shown as a part of the show's premiere at the Museum of Contemporary Art Chicago from January 15, 2015, a large portion of his work was subsequently cut from the show's final version, and he is not currently credited for his contribution.
 This work included creating a game show soundtrack for one of the show's central characters.
 He is, however, listed as Assistant Sound Designer on previous incarnations of the Manual Cinema website.